apostrophecms/moog-require/README.md

 **The 2.x series is deprecated for new work, as its functionality was folded into Apostrophe 3.x.
 See below for 1.x release notes relevant to maintenance of Apostrophe 2.x.**

+1.3.1: `moog-require` loads modules from npm if they exist there and are configured by name in the application.
+This was always intended only as a way to load direct, intentional dependencies of your project.
+However, since npm "flattens" the dependency tree, dependencies of dependencies that happen to have the same name as a project-level module could be loaded by default, crashing the site or causing unexpected behavior.
+So beginning with this release, `moog-require` scans `package.json` to verify an npm module is actually a dependency of the project itself before attempting to load it.

 1.3.0: achieved an approximately 100x performance improvement when `nestedModuleSubdirs` is in use by fetching a list of index.js files on the first `define` call and then searching that prefetched list each time.
 This solution is much faster than the glob module cache.